 During the 2015 season, the Trojans spent an unprecedented seven weeks in the NFCA’s Top-25 poll, climbing to No. 20 in early April.
 On the strength of freshman Cailah Niles’ s school-record 22 home runs, AU ranked 14th nationally in home runs per game.

-During his 12-year tenure at AU, Hewitt has guided his players to all-conference accolades 30 times, while five Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
-Niles and Lauren Rudesheim were named to the 2015 SAC All-Tournament Team, while Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team.
-Right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.
+During his 13-year tenure at AU, Hewitt has guided his players to all-conference accolades 34 times, while five Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
+Niles and Harlie Duncan were named to the 2018 SAC All-Tournament Team with Niles and Lauren Rudesheim being named to the 2015 SAC All-Tournament Team.
+Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team while right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.

 Molly Child was named to the Daktronics Third-Team All-America Team following the 2014 season, while Neidigh, Swygert, Molly Child and Abby Child earned NFCA All-Region accolades.
 Swygert, Molly Child and Abby Child also garnered Daktronics All-Region honors, while Abby Child, Molly Child and Katelynn Howser were named to the 2014 SAC All-Tournament team, with Abby Child garnering tourney MVP honors.
 Swygert and Molly Child were named First-Team All-SAC, while Abby Child, Courtney Czentnar and Howser earned second-team accolades.
 Neidigh earned honorable-mention All-SAC honors, while Czentnar was also named SAC Freshman of the Year.